sudk1896/distributedsystems/README.md

 Design and develop an auction mechanism based on P2P Network.
 Each peer can sell and buy goods using a Second-Price Auctions (EBay). second-price auction is a non-truthful auction mechanism for multiple items.
 Each bidder places a bid.
 The highest bidder gets the first slot, the second-highest, the second slot and so on, but the highest bidder pays the price bid by the second-highest bidder, the second-highest pays the price bid by the third-highest, and so on.
-The systems allows the users to create new auction (with an ending time, a reserved selling price and a description), checks the status of an auction, and eventually place new bid for an auction.
+The systems allows the users to create new auction (with an ending time, a reserved selling price and a description), check the status of an auction, and eventually place new bid for an auction.
+As described in the [AuctionMechanism Java API](https://github.com/spagnuolocarmine/distributedsystems/blob/master/challenges/AuctionMechanism.java).

 &nbsp;